verenakunz/verenakunz/README.md

 ## Welcome

-I'm Verena, a PhD candidate at the University of Mannheim.
+I'm Verena, a Postdoc at [GESIS - Leibniz Institute for the Social Sciences](https://www.gesis.org/home).
 I study the behaviour and interaction of legislators in the European Parliament using computational social science methods, e.g. natural language processing and network analysis.

 <!--
 **verenakunz/verenakunz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.